 The drive from Killarney to the Cliffs of Moher is around 3 hours, so you’ll want to start your day early!
 But take your time on the drive, this is the famous Wild Atlantic Way after all!

 You have a couple of options for visiting the Cliffs of Moher, depending on whether you want to pay or not.
-The main visitors centre charges 10 euros per adult or 7-8 euros if booked online in advance.
+The main visitors centre charges 12 euros per adult or 7-8 euros if booked online in advance.
 Book here.
+If you choose to park here, the (shocking) price is PER PASSENGER, so I highly suggest dropping your passengers off at the zebra crossing before you turn into the car park so you only have to pay 12 euros for the driver.

 This is a great option if you’re not an avid walker or you’re short on time.
 Entry to the visitors centre includes the information centre to learn more about the cliffs, then you can walk in either direction to the viewpoints.
 This is also a great option if you have young children as the path has barriers so it’s not possible to get to the edge of the cliffs.